Thursday, March 15, 2007

 -------------

-snmpset -v2c -c <> <> 1.3.6.1.4.1.9.9.96.1.1.1.1.5.222 a < Server?
+snmpset -v2c -c <> <> 1.3.6.1.4.1.9.9.96.1.1.1.1.5.222 a < Server's IP>

-NOTE: var_type is ?a? for IP address
+NOTE: var_type is "a" for IP address

-Value is the TFTP server?s IP address
+Value is the TFTP server's IP address

 Step 7.